theosotr/ikaros-eval/README.md

 # Requirements

-__Note: This artifact has been tested on a 64-bits Ubuntu machine and Nevertheless, our Docker image works on any given operating system that supports Docker.__
+__Note: This artifact has been tested on a 64-bits Ubuntu machine.
+Nevertheless, our Docker image works on any given operating system that supports Docker.__